Probate Q&A Series How can I challenge an incompetency determination and regain guardianship of my parent in North Carolina?

 3. File a Motion to Rehear or Appeal

-You may ask the same superior court to reconsider its decision by filing a motion to rehear.
-Alternatively, file a notice of appeal in the clerk’s office and prepare the necessary record for the appellate court.
+You may seek relief in the trial division as permitted by the Rules of Civil Procedure or file a notice of appeal in the clerk’s office and prepare the necessary record for the appellate court.

 4. Petition to Modify or Terminate the Guardianship